CSolution Project Format

 - script: MyLinker.ld.src # linker script file

-for-compiler: CLANG # for CLANG LLVM based compiler
+for-compiler: CLANG # for CLANG LLVM-based compiler

 regions: MyRegions.h # pre-processed using header file